FastTrackTr:Towards Fast Multi-Object Tracking with Transformers: Experiments

 \subsection{Ablation Study}

 We tested the impact of various components of our model and other factors on performance on the val set of \textbf{DanceTrack}.

 The ablation study in Table \ref{ablation_all} highlights the progressive enhancements of FastTrackTr on the DanceTrack validation set.
-Starting with a baseline HOTA of 47.3, adding the Decoder increases HOTA to 51.6, AssA to 37.2, and IDF1 to 51.3.
-Incorporating both Decoder and Encoder further boosts HOTA to 53.8, AssA to 39.9, and IDF1 to 53.5.
-Finally, including the Mask module achieves the highest scores with HOTA of 54.1, AssA of 40.0, and IDF1 of 54.7.
-These results demonstrate that each component significantly contributes to the overall tracking performance of FastTrackTr.
+Starting with a baseline HOTA of 47.3, adding the Decoder increases HOTA to 51.6.
+Incorporating both Decoder and Encoder further boosts HOTA to 53.8.
+Finally, including the Mask module achieves the highest scores with HOTA of 54.1.
+In terms of the improvement degree, the Decoder with the introduction of historical information brings about the most significant performance enhancement.
+Adding an Encoder that further aggregates the temporal information of historical frames also contributes to a performance increase.
+The introduction of mask not only shields off useless historical information but also the randomness generated during its training can boost the generalization ability of the model.

 In Table \ref{trajectory_attn}, we demonstrate the impact of different trajectory cross-attention mechanisms within the trajectory decoder on tracking performance.
 Here, $q^t$ represents the original query, while $q_f^{t-1}$ denotes the output of the decoder from the previous frame, with 'concat' indicating their concatenation.
-It is important to note that in this table, $q_f^{t-1}$ has not passed through the trajectory encoder, hence its performance is not as good as that of the final model.
+It is important to note that in this table, $q_f^{t-1}$ has not passed through the historical encoder, hence its performance is not as good as that of the final model.
+The advantage of Concat lies in combining the features of the current query and historical states.
+By leveraging the complementarity of spatiotemporal information and the dynamic balancing of the attention mechanism, it significantly boosts the joint performance of detection and tracking.